wtwde/rstcheck/spinnaker_config_guide.rst

      :align: center
      :scale: 100%

-**NOTE:** We need to enalbe "Use Default Artifact", when we need trigger the pipeline manually
+**NOTE:** We need to enable "Use Default Artifact", when we need trigger the pipeline manually

 Bake Manifest stage
 :::::::::::::::::::

-For example, we have a test Bake(Manifest) stage below
+For example, we have a test "Bake(Manifest)" stage below

 .. image:: imgs/spinnaker-bake.png
      :align: center